algebravic/waffle/README.md

 internet game.
 Each challenge consists of 5 unknown 5 letter words arranged in a 5 by 5 square, covering the top, bottom, left, right and middle (there are 4 squares that are unoccupied).
-Each occupied square is filled with a letter, with a a color.
-The answer is obtained by some unknown permutation (which is a product of 5 transpositions) of the filled squares.
+Each occupied square is filled with a letter, and with a color.
+The answer is obtained by some unknown permutation (which is a product of 10 transpositions) of the filled squares.
 The color code gives clues: green indicates that the letter is in a correct position.
 Yellow indicates that the row/column containing that square contains that